 Studies on MCT powders and their effects are still scarce because this is a relatively new product on the market.
 However, a 2017 study showed that an emulsified MCT powder supplement is more ketogenic and has fewer side effects than conventional MCT oil.

-These are the characteristics of a quality MCT powder supplement.
-Include them in your search and don't purchase just anything until you've ticked off the following points of interest.
-Only high-quality MCTs:
+There are a number of criteria that a quality MCT powder supplement must meet.
+Include them in your search and don't just buy anything until you have checked off the following points.
+High-quality MCTs:

 - Contain only caprylic acid (C8) and capric acid (C10)

-- Are refined by low-heat processing to preserve nutritive and enzymatic qualities of the oils
+- Are carefully processed at low temperature to preserve the nutritional value and enzymatic properties of the oils

-- Are without corn fiber or maltodextrin-based carriers, but use natural, fiber-based carriers (acacia fiber) instead
+- Are formulated without corn fiber or maltodextrin-based carriers, and use natural, fiber-based carriers (acacia fiber) instead

 - Do not contain emulsifiers, preservatives, thickeners, coloring agents or additives

-- Use healthy ingredients for added flavor (but opt for a flavorless version)
+- Use healthy ingredients for added flavor (like: coconut powder)

 Besides natural ingredients to add flavor, only two ingredients should be listed on the label: medium-chain triglycerides and a carrier (preferably acacia fiber).

-How to apply MCTs in your daily routine
+How to apply MCT Powder in your daily routine

-Want to know how to apply NoordCode’s Pure C8 MCT Powder to your daily routine?
+Want to know how to apply MCT Powder to your daily routine?
 We will give you some ideas.

 - In beverages: a scoop of MCT powder in your coffee, tea, juice or smoothie gives you satiety and adds a creamy texture.
-You'll find some special recipes for a Bulletproof coffee here.
+You'll find some unique Bulletproof Coffee recipes here.